PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/Fourth Writing.md

 ### Tasks
 ![[Pasted image 20250122224324.png]]
 #### First Try
-Comment on Riley's blog-post.
+Comment on Riley's blog-post

 By: Stefanius
 Time: 69:69

-**(greet,name,i was already an intern...,why i write this,)** Hi Riley, my name is Stefanius Pomparius and i recently came across your blog-post about farmers that get paid by people to help them.
+Hi Riley, my name is Stefanius Pomparius and I recently came across your blog-post about farmers that get paid by people to help them on their farm.
 Your blog was very interesting and I can agree your assumption.

-**(ppl learn how milk is produced, keep sth clean, handle living beings,)** The first thing I want to mention is that working on a farm has a lot of benefits.
+The first thing I want to mention is that working at a farm has a lot of benefits.
 People can learn how to handle other living beings and overall how farmers produce their products.
-For example milking a cow could be very interesting to experience.
+For example milking a cow could be a very interesting experience.
+Moreover, at a farm you are basically urged to keep everything clean.

-**(it helps bc: it's cheap, fresh, free harvest, good for envi. bc lesser transport)** Additionally, to help at a farm has benefits for both sides.
-You can help the farmer a lot with your work there, plus you will gain experience too.
+Additionally, to help at a farm has not only benefits for your side.
+You can help the farmer a lot with your work there, plus you will gain extraordinary experience too.
+It was especially delightful to hear that you get a free box full of vegetables that are fresher than in the supermarket.

-**(the economic benefits: fewer food waste, less work bc ppl help,)**

-**(end yapp)**
+Last but not least, you can protect your environment easily with that even more.
+There is for example fewer food waste and lesser work to do at the farm for each person.

+Thank's again for your interesting blog-post.
+I'm looking forward to your next posts.

+Grade: B

 #### Improvement
+Comment on Riley's blog-post

+By: Stefanius
+Time: 69:69

+Hi Riley, my name is Stefanius Pomparius and I recently came across your blog-post about farmers who are paid by people to involve them in farm activities.
+Your blog was very interesting, and I can agree with your observation.

+The first thing I want to mention is that working at a farm has a lot of benefits.
+People can learn how to care for other living beings and how farmers produce their goods.
+For example, milking a cow could be a very interesting experience.
+Moreover, at a farm you are basically urged to keep everything clean.

+Additionally, helping on a farm is not just beneficial for you.
+You can help the farmer a lot with your work there, plus you will gain extraordinary experience too.
+It was especially delightful to hear that you get a free box full of vegetables that are fresher than everything you would find in a supermarket.

+Last but not least, you can protect your environment easily with that even more.
+There is for example, less food waste and less work to do at the farm for each person.

+Thanks again for your interesting blog-post.
+I'm looking forward to your next posts.